StuvanFIT/Focus-Bear-React-Native/milestones/11_Debugging/help_strategy.md

 # When to Use Google, AI Tools, or Ask for Help?

+## Summary of the 25-30 minute conversation I had about the use of AI tools in coding

+After having a conversation with GPT, I gained different perspectives on usin ai in coding.
+I think that Ai tools are really helpful in understanding and learning new concepts, giving general documentation or simple debugging errors.
+They are like super personal assistants that are there to help you out and speed up development.

+However, there are some situations where AI is not reliable, especially with complex codebases that require high accuracy and critical code.
+One key insight that stood out to me was that “AI in coding is like a calculator for programmers, it helps with speed and convenience, but you still need to think critically and verify the output yourself.”
+This discussion helped me understand that AI works best as a supportive tool for learning and problem-solving, not a replacement for real understanding or human judgment

+So, I wouldnt use AI to blindly copy code as it can lead to future bugs or issues if you dont completely understand what you are pasting in.
+Overusing ai can honeslty degrade your problem solving skills which are core assets in what makes a good software engineer.

 ## Best Practices for Troubleshooting Coding Problems

 [How Senior Software Engineers solve coding problems](https://www.reddit.com/r/learnpython/comments/1ao82ku/whats_your_process_for_solving_coding_problems/)